 The Data Protection Directive 95/46/EC of 24 October 1995 was the European Union’s answer to the division of privacy regulations across the EU.
 It’s major goals included the harmonization of data protection laws and the transfer of personal data to “third countries” outside of the Union.
 It established independent public authorities called Data Protection Authorities (DPAs) in each member state in order to supervise the application of this directive and serve as the regulatory body for interactions with businesses and citizens.
 It also provided for the allowance of transfers of personal data to third countries, on the condition that said countries were authorized as having adequate levels of protection for the data that would be guaranteed to be comparable to those protections within the EU.
 Overall, the directive stays true to the original recommendation of the OECD and the core concepts of privacy as a fundamental human right.

 The main principles on privacy are still true to form with both the previous directive and the OECD guidelines, however, social media and cloud storage were not a reality in 1995 as only about 1% of the European population was using the internet.
 With modern technology, we are creating more personal data than ever before, and the processing of that data has become ubiquitous.
-The GDPR is meant to update the standards to fit today’s technology while remaining general to simply protect the fundamental rights of individuals throughout future waves of innovation.
+The GDPR is designed to fit today’s technology while remaining general to protect the fundamental rights of individuals throughout future waves of innovation.

-There have been two recent cases brought before the Court of Justice of the European Union (CJEU) dealing with data privacy in the run-up to the GDPR.
+There were two cases brought before the Court of Justice of the European Union (CJEU) dealing with data privacy in the run-up to the GDPR go-live.
 The case of Weltimmo affects the realm of one-stop-shop regulation within the EU, and the case ruling Safe Harbour invalid affects the realm of EU-US data transfers.